Arctic Monkeys

 Arctic Monkeys are an English rock band formed in Sheffield in 2002.
-The group consists of Alex Turner (lead vocals, guitar, keyboards), Jamie Cook (guitar, keyboards), Nick O'Malley (bass guitar, backing vocals), and Matt Helders (drums, backing vocals).
-Former band member Andy Nicholson (bass guitar, backing vocals) left the band in 2006 shortly after their debut album was released.
+They comprise lead singer and guitarist Alex Turner, drummer Matt Helders, guitarist Jamie Cook and bassist Nick O'Malley.
+The co-founder and original bassist Andy Nicholson left in 2006.
+Though initially associated with the short-lived landfill indie movement, Arctic Monkeys were one of the earliest bands to come to public attention via the Internet, during the emerging "blog rock" era.
+Commentators have suggested that this period marked a shift in how new bands were promoted and marketed.

-Arctic Monkeys were heralded as one of the first bands to come to public attention via the Internet, with commentators suggesting they represented the possibility of a change in the way in which new bands are promoted and marketed.
-Their debut album, Whatever People Say I Am, That's What I'm Not (2006), became the fastest-selling debut album in UK chart history, and has been hailed as one of the greatest debut albums.
-It won Best British Album at the 2007 Brit Awards.
-The band's second album, Favourite Worst Nightmare (2007), was also acclaimed by critics and won Best British Album at the 2008 BRIT Awards.
-They went on to release Humbug (2009) and Suck It and See (2011).
+Their debut album, Whatever People Say I Am, That's What I'm Not (2006), received acclaim and topped the UK Albums Chart, becoming the fastest-selling debut album in British chart history at the time.
+It won Best British Album at the 2007 Brit Awards and has been hailed as one of the greatest debut albums.
+The band's second album, Favourite Worst Nightmare (2007), was also acclaimed and won Best British Album at the 2008 Brit Awards.
+Humbug (2009) and Suck It and See (2011) received positive but weaker reviews.

-The band's wider international fame came with the success of their critically acclaimed fifth album AM (2013), which was supported by the global hit "Do I Wanna Know?".
-It topped four Billboard charts and was certified platinum in the US.
-At the 2014 BRIT Awards, the album became their third to win British Album of the Year.
-Their sixth album, Tranquility Base Hotel & Casino (2018), was a major departure from the band's previous guitar-heavy work, instead being piano-oriented.
-It received a Best Alternative Music Album nomination at the 2019 Grammy Awards, their second to do so after Whatever People Say I Am, That's What I'm Not.
-Their seventh album, The Car, was released in 2022.
+The band achieved wider international fame with their acclaimed fifth album AM (2013), which was supported by the global hit "Do I Wanna Know?".
+AM topped four Billboard charts and was certified 4× Platinum in the US.
+At the 2014 Brit Awards, it became the third Arctic Monkeys album to win British Album of the Year.
+Their sixth album, Tranquility Base Hotel & Casino (2018), departed from the band's guitar-heavy work, instead being piano-oriented.
+Their seventh album, The Car (2022), received nominations for the Ivor Novello Awards and the Mercury Prize in 2023.
+It was their third album nominated for a Grammy for Best Alternative Music Album, and their second consecutive nomination after Tranquility Base Hotel & Casino.